-The Law Office of Sean M. Murphy, P.C. represents clients as zealously and efficiently as possible while minimizing stress and unnecessary litigation.
+The Law Offices of Murphy & Murphy, P.C. represent clients as zealously and efficiently as possible while minimizing stress and unnecessary litigation.
 Divorce, child custody, child support and other family law issues may be particularly fraught with tension, but even these tense issues do not need to be emotionally devastating.
 Our attorneys have a proven track record of advocacy and will assist you in navigating complex and delicate matters.
 Above all, we always work to minimize stress and strain on families because we have families too.

 If your spouse refuses to cooperate in getting divorced, we can still help.
 Everyone processes divorce differently, and at times may try to make the process more drawn out and difficult.
 A spouse refusing to cooperate will not prevent you from getting a contested divorce, so long as you have the right legal counsel with the necessary experience to help navigate the contested divorce process.

 Massachusetts law outlines that a marital estate should be split “equitably” between the parties.
 However, “equitably” does not always mean “evenly.”
 There are circumstances in which an attorney can argue for an uneven distribution relative to each person's contribution to the marriage and marital estate.
 There is also the potential for setoffs to account for one spouse's asset diminishing behavior during the marriage, such as gambling.
 A good family law attorney understands these types of distributions and will fight to get you what you deserve.